f5devcentral/access-labs/class4/module1/lab01.rst

 #.
 Notice the request endpoint is **/mgmt/tm/apm/aaa/saml/**.

 #.
 Click **Body** to display what will be passed in the POST request.
-The body contains all the necessary setting for the SP service, plus a binding the IDP Connector we just created.
+The body contains all the necessary setting for the SP service, plus a binding to the IDP Connector we just created.

     |image014|